Copernicus' Star: Production

 Copernicus' Star was written and directed by Zdzisław Kudła and Andrzej Orzechowski, with Kudła also being the executive producer and art director, while Romana Miś was the producer.
 The music was done by Abel Korzeniowski, sound by Tomasz Dukszta, and editing by Irena Hussar.
 Illustrator Janusz Stanny developed the initial concept of the art design.
 The film was produced by Studio Filmów Rysunkowych in Bielsko-Biała, Poland, and was its first feature production since 1986 Bolek and Lolek in the Wild West.
 The film was animated predominantly in traditional 2D technique, with some 3D computer-generated elements.
 The production lasted two years, with over 70 animators and illustrators working on the project, and over 450,000 drawings being made, making it one of the largest 2D-animated productions in Poland at the time.
 The main cast included Piotr Adamczyk, Jerzy Stuhr, Anna Cieślak, Jan Peszek, Piotr Fronczewski, and Olgierd Łukaszewicz.
-It total, the production included 23 actors, including members of the Polish Theatre in Bielsko-Biała.
+In total, the production included 23 actors, including members of the Polish Theatre in Bielsko-Biała.
 The film was distributed by Kino Świat, and released in cinemas in Poland on 22 October 2009.
 The date was chosen as it coincided with the International Year of Astronomy.